-You are cordially invited to attend the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Bionano Genomics, Inc., a Delaware corporation (the "Company"), to be held on Wednesday, June 14, 2023, at 10:00 a.m.
+You are cordially invited to attend the 2024 Annual Meeting of Stockholders (the "Annual Meeting") of Bionano Genomics, Inc., a Delaware corporation (the "Company"), to be held on Tuesday, June 18, 2024, at 10:00 a.m.
 Pacific Time.
-The Annual Meeting will be held in a virtual meeting format only, via live webcast on the Internet, with no physical in-person meeting.
-You will be able to attend and participate in the Annual Meeting online by visiting www.virtualshareholdermeeting.com/BNGO2023, where you will be able to listen to the meeting live, submit questions and vote.
+The Annual Meeting will be held in a virtual meeting format only, via live audio webcast.
+You will be able to attend and participate in the Annual Meeting online by visiting www.virtualshareholdermeeting.com/BNGO2024, where you will be able to listen to the meeting live, submit questions and vote.
 You will need to have the control number included in the Notice of Internet Availability of Proxy Materials, on your voting instruction form, on your proxy card or on the instructions that accompanied your proxy materials to join the virtual Annual Meeting.
 As always, we encourage you to vote your shares prior to the Annual Meeting.